steves3142/thats-life/README.md

-### That's Life!
+#### That's Life!
 An app to manage and organize crucial financial decisions in your life.
 All ages are welcome to play this quiz game that drops some financial knowledge for you based on your age and life style.
 This is a great game for young adults who want to get a headstart on planning towards their financial goals.
-Maybe it's a hourse or to travel twice a year?
-This app will help set the right foundation.
+Maybe it's a house or maybe to travel twice a year...whatever your goal, this app will help get you started!

 ### Getting Started